byuweb/byu-feature-card-component/README.md

 _Logo_: By default, the BYU monogram will be on the right of the card title.
 If you don't want it, just add the `without-logo` attribute (see the example above).

-_Title Background Color_: This component comes packaged with predefined, accessible packages for styling the title:
+_Title Background Color_: This component comes packaged with predefined, accessible packages for styling the title.
+Add one of these classes to your byu-feature-card element to change the title background:

 - `navy-title`
 - `royal-blue-title`